 The Salt Spring Centre of Yoga programs and facilities have been built almost exclusively by volunteers.
-Our yoga service & study program offers an opportunity for participants to:
+Our Residential Karma Yoga Program offers an opportunity for participants to:

 - Contribute to the effective running of the Centre

 - Deepen their own practice of yoga and meditation in the many practical and philosophical classes offered

 - Enjoy the great benefits of living in a supportive, intentional and spiritual community

 Along with this comes certain responsibilities.
 We choose to live according to basic yogic principles of diet and behavior.
 In keeping with the traditional sattvic diet prescribed for yoga practitioners, we do not use meat, fish, eggs, garlic and most onions in the Centre kitchen.

 Smoking, illegal drugs and alcohol (and being under the influence thereof) are not permitted on the property.

 These policies are foundational to the atmosphere that guests experience, as well as the continuing excellent reputation of the Centre.
 There are further practical guidelines arising from our experience over many years: